Gongzi-Zhang/pcrex/readme.md

   For comparisons, the two different variables will be marked with different colored dots, but for bold runs and bad miniruns, they will have the same color, though different marker styles.

-## checkrun: check evt tree of a signle run
+## checkruns: check every event/pattern along the time
-  similar to check
+  its usage is similar to check
-  ./checkrun -h for help
+  > ./checkruns -h       # for help

+ * default config file: conf/checkruns.conf

 ## mulplot: draw pair/mul plots
   mulplot has similar usage to check
-  ./mulplot -h for help
+  > ./mulplot -h        # for help

+ * default config file: conf/mul_plot.conf

 ##
 # compilation